 Visitors have an extraordinary opportunity to come face-to-face with the fascinating figures of British royalty.
 Tudors to Windsors explores four royal dynasties: the House of Tudor (1485–1603), the House of Stuart (1603–1714), the House of Hanover (1714–1901), and the present-day House of Windsor.
-Among the many works on view are portraits of King Henry VIII, Queen Elizabeth I, King George I, Queen Victoria, Queen Elizabeth II, Princess Diana, and Prince William.
+Among the many works of art on view are portraits featuring King Henry VIII, Queen Elizabeth I, King George I, Queen Victoria, Queen Elizabeth II, Princess Diana, and Prince William.

 Tudors to Windsors: British Royal Portraits from Holbein to Warhol | October 7, 2018–January 27, 2019